Paying your cleaning employees fairly and on time keeps them motivated, reduces turnover, and improves service quality.

 Ensure fair, transparent pay and quality of work

 Clearly communicate how you calculate commissions and pay employees to avoid confusion or disputes.
 Also, ensure the commission structure fairly compensates workers for their time and contributions.
-Finally, review customer feedback regularly to ensure that your workers aren’t rushing jobs or compromising the quality of cleaning services provided.
+Finally, review customer feedback regularly to ensure your workers aren’t rushing jobs or compromising the quality of the cleaning services you provide.

 You can customize Connecteam’s digital forms to create customer feedback forms.
 Customers can leave feedback and even add e-signatures to verify they’ve completed it themselves.